Asheville Under $100: Do It All the Budget-Savvy Way

 8 a.m. – Breakfast at Early Girl Eatery – This farm-to-table eatery has been a mainstay in downtown Asheville for years.
 Their made-from-scratch breakfast is available all day, and includes amazing dishes like the Porky Breakfast Bowl (think, bacon gravy!).
 Breakfast prices range anywhere from $10-$20.

 9:30 a.m. – Lace up your walking shoes and hit the Urban Trail for a unique and interactive history tour detailing Asheville’s unique architecture and cultural heritage.
-A map and mp3 audio download is available online at no cost.
+Discover the Asheville Urban Trail with this interactive web site.

 1 p.m. – Tucked between the gorgeous Victorian homes of Asheville’s historic Montford neighborhood is Nine Mile, a laid-back Caribbean restaurant frequented by locals.
 You’ll fall in love the moment you walk in the door and smell the warm, garlicky aroma of their Natty Bread.
 You can’t go wrong here – each entrée is amazing and everything is under $10.

 3 p.m. – River Arts District – What used to be the hub of Asheville’s factory and mill operations is now home to over 180 artist studios.
 Explore at your own pace the many showrooms and galleries.
 A free studio guide is available online to help you plan your visit to the neighborhood.

 5 p.m. – Dinner at Barley’s Taproom and Pizza – This downtown pizza joint has been an Asheville staple for over 20 years, and was ground zero of Asheville’s beer scene.
 Here you can build your dream pizza and sample some of the 40+ beers on tap, including Highland, Asheville’s first local brewery, which was born in the basement of this pizzeria.